Ask an Expert

 Click on a question below to see the answer:

-NEW!
 Why does metal electrocute you?

 Answer: Metal itself cannot electrocute you.
 However, metal is a good conductor of electricity, which means it allows electricity to flow easily through it.
 Electricity is a form of energy carried by moving electrons, which are particles that orbit the center of an atom.
 The electrons in the atoms of metals are only loosely attached, so electricity can travel through them easily.
 That's why, in order to protect yourself from electric shock, it's so important to never put a metal fork in a toaster, to stay away from metal fences and poles during a lightning storm, and to keep metal ladders away from power lines.